Next.js Routing: A Complete Beginner Guide

 2. Files Create Content: Inside these folders, files contain the actual content or user interface (UI) for each page or section.

-Next.js provides a set of special files to create UI with specific behaviour in nested routes.
+Next.js provides a set of special files to create UI with specific behavior in nested routes.
 See special files:

 • Layout: Shared UI for multiple pages